Documents and procedures

 Documents that individually and collectively permit evaluation of the conduct of a study and the quality of data produced.
 (ICH-GCP, E6 R2, 1.23)

 All information in the original records and certified copies of original records of clinical findings, observations, or other activities in a clinical trial necessary for the reconstruction and evaluation of the trial.
 Source data are contained in source documents, original records or certified copies.
 (ICH-GCP, E6 R2, 1.51)

 Original documents, data and records e.g., hospital records, clinical and office charts, laboratory notes, memoranda, subjects’ diaries or evaluation checklists, pharmacy dispensing records, recorded data from automated instruments, copies or transcriptions certified after verification as being accurate copies, microfiches, photographic negatives, microfilm or magnetic media, X-rays, subject files, and records kept at the pharmacy, the laboratories and medico-technical departments involved in the clinical trial.
 (ICH GCP E6 R2, 1.52)

 Detailed written instructions to achieve uniformity of the performance of a specific function.
 (ICH-GCP, E6 R2, 1.55).

-An SOP guides the researcher about what to do, how to do it and what is expected of them.
-It provides direct instruction to the researcher and maintains consistency between different researchers involved with the conduct and reporting of the clinical trial.
-SOPs should be written in a simple and sequential format so that the researcher works in an orderly fashion.
-The SOPs should have an inbuilt system for periodic review, approval and control of their circulation.
-The SOP must be reviewed and tested before implementation.
+A SOP guides the researcher on what to do, how to do it and what is expected of them.
+It provides direct instruction and maintains consistency between different researchers involved in the conduct and reporting of the clinical trial.
+SOPs should be written in a simple and sequential format, so that the researchers work in an orderly fashion.
+SOPs should have an inbuilt system for periodic review, approval and control of their circulation.
+SOPs must be reviewed and tested before implementation.